 Postdocs should consider applying for a Darwin Fellowship through the UMass Organismic and Evolutionary Biology program, a two-year research and lecture fellowship (Deadline: Dec 15).
 Additional opportunities for post-doctoral funding can also be found here.

 Interns & Technicians – Do you like pipetting, data analysis or working with marine/freshwater critters??
-We frequently have research opportunities for project interns and technicians that may be a good fit for high school or B.S. graduates looking to diversify their skills and facilitate next career steps.
+We sometimes have research opportunities for project interns and technicians that may be a good fit for high school or B.S. graduates looking to diversify their skills and facilitate next career steps.

 Lab Philosophy & Expectations